Ready to learn what your timber is really worth?

 We start by understanding your goals for timber management and wildlife habitat.
 Whether you’re focused on timber stand improvement or developing good wildlife habitat, we have expert consulting foresters who will create a harvest plan to suit your needs.

-2. Site Inspection
+2. Site inspection

 Next our forester inspects your timber stand, assessing every tree and marking all mature hardwoods that are suitable for harvest.
 We also evaluate how accessible the land is for the equipment needed to harvest it.

-3. Timber Inventory
+3. Timber inventory

 We provide you with a detailed report listing every mature tree in your stand by species, grade and size, along with an estimate of total board-feet and value — highlighting any especially valuable veneer trees.
 Together, we’ll decide which trees to cut and which to leave, in close alignment with your long-term objectives.